dkim0827/typescript-blockchain/README.md

-# typescript-blockchain
+# Typechain

-Blockchain using Typescript
+Blockchain with Typescript